What affects homeowners insurance premiums?

 • Add-on coverages.
 Home insurance policies offer a host of coverage options you can add, from sewer and water backup to floaters for high-value items.
 Adding more coverage means a higher premium.

-5. Claims history
+5. Claims history for the homeowner and the home

 "There's a significant correlation between claims that are made and future additional likelihood of claims being made," says Chris Hackett, senior director of personal lines policy at the Property Casualty Insurers Association of America.